weiwen-bot/esd-budget-app/README.md

 4. Select dev branch (This will merge all latest commits done to dev to your own branch)
 5. fix any merge conflicts if any if unsure can ask in the group for help
 6. Push origin and fetch origin
-7.
+7. Now you can send pull request to the dev
-3. Move to dev branch
+8. Preview pool request